diegoRodriguezAguila/FloatingWindows/README.md

 floating window views like: `dismiss(), lock(), unlock()`, but the show methods can only be called from the controller.

+### Permissions
+Remember to request the permission to draw over windows:
+`Settings.ACTION_MANAGE_OVERLAY_PERMISSION` before using the show method.

 ### License

 Copyright 2016 Diego Rodriguez